RiskQuantDotCom/RiskQuantWebsite/content/_index.md

     theme: base
     backgroundColorCustom: ''
   headings:
-    heading: "Are you ready for the Board's toughest cyber security questions?"
+    heading: "Are you ready for the Board's toughest cyber security risk questions?"
     text: "To be respected, and acknowledged as a leader, you need to be truly prepared and anticipate the questions you don't want to answer."
     headingColorCustom: ''
     subHeadingColorCustom: ''